kagel/vocab_app/README.md

 # Vocabulary App

 A lightweight vocabulary learning app with system tray and spaced repetition.
 Supports Linux desktop (XFCE, GNOME, etc.) with GTK.
+You control what you learn.
+Period.

 ## Features